ARMmbed/mbed-os-example-client/README.md

-# Getting started on mbed Client
+# Getting started on LWM2M Client Example

-This document describes briefly the steps required to start use of mbed Client example application on mbed OS.
-Mbed Client example application demonstrates how to perform OMA lwm2m bootstrap with bootstrap server and how to register and unregister to mbed Device Server.
+This document describes briefly the steps required to start use of LWM2M Client example application on mbed OS.
+LWM2M Client example application demonstrates how to perform OMA LWM2M bootstrap with bootstrap server and how to register and unregister to mbed Device Server.

 ## Required hardware